WELCOME! Find what you need

 Use task cards along with traditional games to work on so many valuable skills at once!

-And let’s not forget about differentiation!
+And let’s talk about differentiation.

-So, why stick to the same old routine when you can gamify learning and make it an adventure for your students?
+It’s all about keeping kids engaged, motivated, and excited to learn.
+So why stick to the same old routine when you can turn learning into an adventure?

 Hot Seat